History of education in Japan: Meiji period

-1912 - 1945
+Women's Education

+The education for women in the Meiji-period was heavily influenced by the essay "Creating Good Mothers", written by Nakamura Masanao.
+He argued that to create a stronger Japan, women should represent the religious as well as moral foundations in the households, acting as educators of their children and better halves of their husbands.
+He was also famous for coining the phrase “Good Wife; Wise Mother” (良妻賢母, ryōsai kenbo), saying that this ideal suits the affectionate character of Japanese women who are able to raise a new generation of Japanese who can defend the country.
+Furthermore, he argued that men could deliver desired results only if women could fulfill their role as good wives who follow a well-defined code of behavior.

+Starting 1872 the Gakusei law was passed on education and it was possible for women to have official teaching positions and many taught in schools exclusively for girls (女学校, jogakkō).

+1912–1945

 In the early 20th century, education at the primary level was egalitarian and virtually universal, but at higher levels it was multitracked, highly selective, and elitist.
 College education was largely limited to the few imperial universities, where German influences were strong.
 Three of the imperial universities admitted women, and there were a number of women's colleges, some quite prestigious, but women had relatively few opportunities to enter higher education.
 During this period, a number of universities were founded by Christian missionaries, who also took an active role in expanding educational opportunities for women, particularly at the secondary level.

 After 1919 several of the private universities received official status and were granted government recognition for programs they had conducted, in many cases, since the 1880s.
 In the 1920s, the tradition of liberal education briefly reappeared, particularly at the kindergarten level, where the Montessori method attracted a following.
 In the 1930s, education was subject to strong military and nationalistic influences, under Sadao Araki.